Getting Started as a Government Contractor

 Getting a free D-U-N-S Number from Dun & Bradstreet

-> is the first step in building your business credit.
-As mentioned above, it’s also required if you want to contract with the government.
-The D-U-N-S is a 9-digit number that identifies your business and connects it to its business credit profile.
+is the first step in building your business credit.
+As mentioned above, it’s also required for almost every business if you want to contract with the government.
+The D-U-N-S Number is a 9-digit number that identifies your business and connects it to its business credit profile.
 It’s likely that the government, or a company you try to contract with, will review your business credit file before deciding to work with you.
 You can use CreditBuilder™

-> to build your business credit file, or CreditSignal®
+to build your business credit file, or CreditSignal®

 to get free alerts when there are changes to your business credit file*.